 Yellowing of the eyes or skin

-Jaundice is a yellow color in the skin, the mucous membranes, or the eyes.
+Jaundice is a yellow color in the skin, mucous membranes, or eyes.
 The yellow pigment is from bilirubin, a byproduct of old red blood cells.
 If you’ve ever had a bruise, you may have noticed that the skin went through a series of color changes as it healed.
 When you saw yellow in the bruise, you were seeing bilirubin.

 This effect, and liver damage or injury, can also be caused by amoxicillin.
 The liver injury can even occur after amoxicillin doses have stopped.
 This is more likely to happen when taking amoxicillin with clavulanate.